nihlaeth/nihpkg/README.md

 ### Remove
 This option removes anything and everything from this package, including the source directories and the user.

+### Snapshot
+Record checksums of all package files in directories were no changes should occur (anything not in /home, /var or /etc) for the user to backup on a separate location.

 ## Package specification
 Some preliminary ideas about package specification: